 Our Top Fibrous Carbohydrate Cauliflower Pizza Crust Grocery Store Option

 At Achieve Weight Loss, we classify Cauliflower as a Fibrous Carbhydrate (FC).
-As a result, cauliflower can be used with Lean Proteins (LP), Fatty Proteins (FP), Natural Carbs (NC), Complete Foods (CF) and Meal Replacements (MR).
+As a result, it can be used with Lean Proteins (LP), Fatty Proteins (FP), Natural Carbs (NC), Complete Foods (CF) and Meal Replacements (MR).
 One of the latest health crazes has been to use cauliflower in a variety of ways: cauliflower rice, cauliflower bread, cauliflower tater tots, cauliflower mashed potatoes, and cauliflower pizza crusts.

 Are all these new cauliflower products still classified as a Fibrous Carbohydrate?
 Can all these new cauliflower products be used with the food categories mentioned above (LP, FP, FC, NC, CF and MR)?
 No, and here is why.

 Many cauliflower products are loaded with fat.
 Fat is not necessarily evil, but fat does have the highest amount of calories per gram.
 1 gram of fat produces 9 calories; whereas 1 gram of protein or carbohydrates produce only 4 calories.
 When you add fat to a product you are increasing the calorie count.
 By definition, Fibrous Carbohydrates (FC) are low in calories; thus when you take a Fibrous Carbohydrate product like cauliflower tater tots and combine it with fat you have moved the product out of the Fibrous Carbohydrate category.
 In other words , you cannot safely have these products and a Natural Carb in the same meal.

 Should we abandon these products?

 You don’t need to completely abandon these products, but you should treat them differently than a Fibrous Carbohydrate.